What Are Fair Redundancy Selection Criteria?

 Need assistance?

 DavidsonMorris’ employment lawyers can help with all aspects of the redundancy process, including advice on lawful selection criteria for redundancy, and how these impact fairness of the redundancy selection procedure.
-Working closely with our specialists in HR, we provide comprehensive guidance on managing the legal risks of dismissing employees, including more complex cases involving furloughed workers and negotiating settlement agreements.
+Working closely with our specialists in HR, we provide comprehensive guidance on managing the legal risks of dismissing employees by redundancy, or negotiating settlement agreements.
 For help and advice, speak to our experts.

 Fair reasons for redundancy FAQs